petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ### The init method

-The init method (short for “initialization”) is a special method that gets invoked when an object is instantiated.
+The init method (short for "initialization") is a special method that gets invoked when an object is instantiated.
 Its full name is __init__ (two underscore characters, followed by init, and then two more underscores).
 An init method for the Time class might look like this:

 ```
 class Time(object):